School Immersion in Spain – 15-18 years – 1 trimester to 1 academic year

 They choose to host students because they want students to discover and share their way of life and culture, and because they want to find out more about the young people they host and their country.
 After being selected on the basis of interviews and references, the family plays an active role in choosing the student they will be hosting.

-Students are accommodated in a single room or in a shared room with a child of the same sex and of a similar age.
+Students are accommodated in a single room.
 The family provides all meals, with the exception of those taken at school.
+Specific dietary requirements (vegetarian, vegan, celiac, etc.) are not included, additional fees apply.

 The local correspondent is an experienced person who selects the host families and stays in regular contact with the students.
 As he or she is able to act quickly in the event of a problem, he or she is your key contact during your stay.